-The sharp increases in the cost of accommodation are one characteristic of the recovery observed in the Irish economy post-2013.
-Irish house prices and rents have increased substantially over the period 2013 to 2016.
+The sharp increases in the cost of accommodation are one characteristic of the recovery observed in the Irish economy post 2013.
+Irish house prices and rents have increased substantially over the period 2013 - 2016.
 Much of the reason for this increase lies with the slow response of the Irish construction sector with housing demand substantially outstripping supply.

 In this paper we present a new model of the Irish rental sector.
 Using recently available granular data on the geographical identity of landlords in the private rented sector, we estimate standardised rental indicators for 137 local electoral areas across the Irish State.
-These indicators cover the period Q4 2007 to Q4 2016 and will be available on a quarterly basis going forward.
+These indicators cover the period 2007 quarter 4 to 2016 quarter 4 and will be available on a quarterly basis going forward.
 Furthermore, these indicators will be central to future decisions concerning the designation of areas as rent pressure zones.